How Long To Walk 25 Miles

 The Multi-Day Trekker

 John, an experienced hiker, plans a 25-mile section of the Appalachian Trail.
-So knowing his daily limit for enjoyable hiking is around 12-15 miles, he splits his journey over two days.
-On day one, he covers 12 miles in 6 hours of walking plus 1 hour of rest, camping overnight.
-Consider this: day two sees him complete the remaining 13 miles in 5.
+And knowing his daily limit for enjoyable hiking is around 12-15 miles, he splits his journey over two days.
+Worth adding: on day one, he covers 12 miles in 6 hours of walking plus 1 hour of rest, camping overnight.
 5 hours of walking with 45 minutes of breaks.
-Because of that, his total elapsed time is 12.
-5 hours spread across two days, making the experience much more manageable and enjoyable Most people skip this — try not to..
+Still, his total elapsed time is 12.
+Here's the thing — day two sees him complete the remaining 13 miles in 5.
+5 hours spread across two days, making the experience much more manageable and enjoyable Worth keeping that in mind..

 The Fitness Enthusiast Challenge